cp-shen/My-Notes/cpp_tips.md

 ```
 > In general, to get from T* to T& you use * to "dereference" the pointer.
 However this is not a very good idea in the first place.
 You usually use pointers to store addresses of heap-allocated objects.

-### Never include a cpp file if possible
-Every file included should have a guard